-A public records request for information from the Pasadena Police Department can be started by contacting the Pasadena Police Department’s Records Administrator at
+A public records request for information from the Pasadena Police Department can be started by submitting a request online.

 About the Public Records Act

-In 1968, the California Legislature enacted the California Public Records Act (CPRA) under Government Code (GC) sections 6250-6270.
+In 1968, the California Legislature enacted the California Public Records Act (CPRA) under Government Code (GC) sections 6250-6270 (recodified January 2023 to 7920.000 – 7931.000).
 In its findings and declarations, mindful of the right of individuals’ privacy, the Legislature declared it was the publics right to access information concerning the peoples business.

 Based on this definition, the report of crimes and incidents written in the course of business of a law enforcement agency are public records and subject to release under CPRA with some exemptions.

 Any person can make a Public Records request.
 However public disclosure is regulated by several different statutes dependent upon on the record.
 Such resources are:

 - Government Code 7920.000 et .seq. and 34090.6,

 - Penal Code 841.5, 293, 11167.5 and 13300.